afnog/sse/virtualisation/exercise.md

 * virsh list --all
 * virsh autostart FreeBSD-Gold

+## Questions

+* How big are the disk images?
+	* How big could they become?
+* What hostname do the machines have?
+	* How would you set it automatically?
+* 	Use DHCP, set hostname="" in /etc/rc.conf
+* How can you manage them in bulk?
+	* How do you deal with OS updates?
+	* What is the system clock set to?
+	* What happens to system logs?
+	* What are the SSH keys of these systems?

 ## AfNOG gold image

 These steps are to create a new gold image for training (each year).